 - Wasserfallsteig: 09:00 - 18:00 / 10:00 - 17:00 (closed in winter)

-At the paid part you can also buy a refreshment at the Leutascher Klammstüber'l stall.
+- You can also buy a refreshment at the Leutascher Klammstüber'll stall.

-The Ederkanzel restaurant at 1184 meters is a real specialty.
-The interior of the restaurant is in Germany, while if you go out on the terrace, you can have your lunch in Austria.
+The Ederkanzel hut at 1184 meters is a real specialty.
+The restaurant's interior is in Germany, while if you go out on the terrace, you can have lunch in Austria.

-Zugspitze, Germany's highest point, is less than 1 hour away.
+Germany's highest point is less than 1 hour away.
 If you are not with children, you can continue in this direction.

 And if you don't get tired of gorges, you can find Partnach (30 minutes) and Höllental (about 1 hour).
 You have to drive to Germany for both gorges.

-I hope you got in the mood for the trip and you and your couple, friends or family are ready for another adventure.
+I hope you got in the mood for the trip and that you and your couple, friends, or family are ready for another adventure.